Bone Density Disorders in Children

 VIEW PROFESSIONAL VERSION

-Osteopetroses are a group of rare hereditary disorders that increase the density of bones and cause bones to grow abnormally.
+Bone density disorders in children affect the density and strength of bones and cause bones to break easily and grow abnormally.

 • These disorders occur when the body does not recycle old bone cells.

-• Typical symptoms include impaired bone growth and thick bones that easily break.
+• Typical symptoms include impaired bone growth and bones that easily break.

-• The diagnosis is based on symptoms and x-rays.
+• The diagnosis is based on symptoms and x-rays and sometimes blood tests.

-• There is no cure, but some treatments can help relieve problems caused by the disorders.
+• Medications and surgery can help relieve some of problems caused by the disorders.

 (See also Overview of Bone Disorders in Children.)

-Bone cells constantly but slowly form, live for a period, and then are reabsorbed, a recycling process.
+Bone cells constantly but slowly form, live for a period, and then are reabsorbed in a recycling process.
 In osteopetrosis, the body does not recycle old bone cells.
-The result is increased density or thickness of the bones and an alteration in how the bones are shaped.
-These changes make bones weaker than normal.
+The result is increased density or thickness of the bones and changes in how the bones are shaped.
+Although the bones are denser, the increased thickness and changes in the internal structure and shape make the bones weak, brittle, and fragile.
 The dense bone tissue also crowds out the bone marrow, which is where blood cells are formed.
+The spleen may be overactive and lead to an increased breakdown of red blood cells.

 Osteopetroses range from mild to severe and can even be life threatening.
 Symptoms of osteopetroses may begin in infancy (early onset) or later in life (delayed onset).